mvysny/vaadin-on-kotlin/docs/index.md

 All components have two parts:

 * Rich JavaScript front which runs in the browser and provides the UI with which the user interacts; and
-* The server-side part providing API we use to develop our webapps.
+* The server-side part providing API you use to develop our webapps.

 The components then use Vaadin to handle the communication between the client-side front and server-side part.